-Icon Description © Critical A vulnerability wherein an attacker might have the ability to execute commands on the server or retrieve and modify private information. i High Generally, the ability to view source code, files out of the Web root, and sensitive error messages. ☑ Medium Indicates non-HTML errors or issues that could be sensitive. □ Low Interesting issues, or issues that could potentially become higher ones. lnformation An interesting point in the site, or detection of certain applications or Web servers.
+lcon Description Critical A vulnerability wherein an attacker might have the ability to execute commands on the server or retrieve and modify private information. i High Generally, the ability to view source code, files out of the Web root, and sensitive error messages. ☐ Medium Indicates non-HTML errors or issues that could be sensitive.
+Low Interesting issues, or issues that could potentially become higher ones.

+Icon Description l Information An interesting point in the site, or detection of certain applications or Web servers.
 Best Practice Issues related to commonly accepted best practices for Web development that may indicate overall site quality and site development security practices (or lack thereof).